idealapps-code/php-docker/README.md

 `docker compose --profile dev up -d`

 ### Running production environment
-`docker compose --profile dev build`
+`docker compose --profile prod build`
-`docker compose --profile dev up -d`
+`docker compose --profile prod up -d`

 ### Application
 In the development environment, you can freely modify any resources in the `app/data` folder, with updates appearing instantly in the system.